-Upon completion of the Offering, after giving effect to the Reorganization, there will be \\\\\\\ shares of Common Stock outstanding.
-The \\\\\\ Shares offered hereby will be freely tradable without restriction under the Securities Act by persons other than "affiliates" of the Company as defined in Rule 144 under the Securities Act.
+Upon completion of the Offering, after giving effect to the Reorganization, there will be shares of Common Stock outstanding.
+The Shares offered hereby will be freely tradable without restriction under the Securities Act by persons other than "affiliates" of the Company as defined in Rule 144 under the Securities Act.
 The remaining shares of Common Stock will be deemed "restricted securities" within the meaning of Rule 144 and, as such, will not be eligible for future sale to the public unless they are sold in transactions under the Securities Act or pursuant to an exemption from registration, including the exemption afforded by Rule 144.

-The Company and all current stockholders of the Company have entered into "lock-up" agreements with the Underwriters pursuant to which they have agreed that they will not, for a period of 180 days after the closing of the Offering, subject to certain limited exceptions, offer, sell, contract to sell, issue or otherwise dispose of any shares of Common Stock or any securities of the Company which are substantially similar to the Common Stock, or which are convertible into or exchangeable or exercisable for Common Stock or securities substantially similar to the Common Stock without the prior written consent of Schroder & Co.
+The Company and all current stockholders of the Company have entered into "lock-up" agreements with the Underwriters pursuant to which they have agreed that they will not, for a period of 180 days after the closing of the Offering, offer, sell, contract to sell, issue or otherwise dispose of any shares of Common Stock or any securities of the Company which are substantially similar to the Common Stock, or which are convertible into or exchangeable or exercisable for Common Stock or securities substantially similar to the Common Stock without the prior written consent of Schroder & Co.
 Inc. Such consent may be granted in whole or in part without a public announcement.
 Such agreements have been expressly agreed to preclude such parties from engaging in any hedging or other transaction which is designed to or reasonably expected to lead to or result in a sale or disposition of securities during the applicable period, even if such securities would be disposed of by someone other than such party.
 Such prohibited hedging or other transactions would include, without limitation, any short sale (whether or not against the box) or any purchase, sale or grant of any right (including, without limitation, any put or call option) with respect to any such securities or with respect to any security (other than a broad-based market basket or index) that includes, relates to or derives any significant part of its value from such securities.
-Upon expiration of the lock-up period, \\\\\\\\ shares of Common Stock will be eligible for sale under Rule 144.
+The foregoing restrictions will not apply to the issuance of options to purchase Common Stock pursuant to the Stock Incentive Plan, transfers of Common Stock to the Company or certain transfers of Common Stock to family trusts or by gift, will or intestate succession.
+As a condition to any such transfer to a family trust or transfer by gift, will or intestate succession, the transferee (or trustee or legal guardian on the transferee's behalf) will be required to execute and deliver a lock-up agreement containing the terms described in this paragraph.
+Upon expiration of the lock-up period, shares of Common Stock will be eligible for sale under Rule 144.